StackOps/python-automationclient/docs/source/Profile.rst

 Remove a specific profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To delete you must to specific the ID architecture and the ID of the profile.
+To delete you must specific the ID architecture and the ID of the profile.

 .. code-block:: bash